-Before joining Pew, Dillon served as senior vice president at World Wildlife Fund for 10 years.
-At WWF, he directed land and marine programs in the United States and overseas for seven years, and oversaw the forests and freshwater portfolios for three.
-During that time, he led the organization’s largest-ever initiative that established and funded into perpetuity a 150 million acre system of protected areas in the Brazilian Amazon.
-While living in Asia, he was a leader in creating WWF’s Mekong program, which is focused on conservation efforts in Cambodia, Laos, Myanmar, Thailand, and Vietnam.
-Dillon has also worked at the National Parks Conservation Association, Rails-to-Trails Conservancy, The Wilderness Society, and as a ranger in the Mount Hood National Forest.
+Before joining Pew, Dillon was senior vice president at World Wildlife Fund (WWF), where he directed land, freshwater, and marine programs in the U.S. and abroad.
+He led WWF’s initiative to establish, fund, and protect in perpetuity 150 million acres of the Brazilian Amazon.
+While living in Asia, he was a leader in creating WWF’s Mekong program, which is focused on conservation in Cambodia, Laos, Myanmar, Thailand, and Vietnam.

 Dillon holds a bachelor’s degree in literature from Lehigh University and a master’s in environment studies from Yale University.